SMelanko/AvantizeGuide/coding-style/cpp/README.md

    }
    ```

-   2. Exception classes should be suffixed with Exception.
+   2. Exception classes should be suffixed with Exception:

    ``` cpp
    class AccessException